 Why I love KeySearch

 There are five main things I use Keysearch for that has truly upped my blogging game:

 - Finding keywords that are fairly low competition keyword difficulty and good monthly search volume

 - Validating my keywords before I craft my post

-- Finding additional LSI keywords with low difficulty score that I can add to my posts that are already on page two or three of Google.
+- Finding additional LSI keywords with low difficulty score that I can add to previously published posts that are already on page two or three of Google.
 Adding additional keywords to these posts may help push me to page 1.

 - Finding out the backlinks of my competitors.
 If I know what blogs have linked to other blogs in my niche, I can better target my link building blogger outreach in hopes that they will also link to me and boost my SEO ranking.